Chart Color Schemes

 Madeley - Darch features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.5% of all households, composed of couples with children (50.4%), couples without children (22.0%), and single parent families (10.4%).
-Non-family households comprise the remaining 16.5%, with lone person households at 15.2% and group households making up 1.2%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.8.
+Family households comprise 83.5% of all households, including couples with children (50.4%), couples without children (22.0%) and single parent families (10.4%).
+Non-family households account for the remaining 16.5%, with lone person households at 15.2% and group households comprising 1.2%.
+The median household size is 3.0 people, which is larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households